vyapp/vy/BOOK.md

 ### The AreaVi.save_data method

 This method is used to dump the contents of an AreaVi instance into a file.
-It spawns the virtual event below
+It spawns the virtual event below:

     <<SaveData>>

-as well as the virtual event
+as well as the virtual event:

     <<Save-type>>